UK Patient Guide

 Flights from the UK to Phu Quoc

 Visa note: British passport holders entering Phu Quoc directly (no mainland Vietnam customs clearance) receive 30-day visa-free access.
 If transiting through SGN and clearing customs on the mainland, a Vietnam e-visa is required for that leg.
-Most itineraries are designed to avoid mainland customs clearance — check with your airline on transit requirements.
+Most itineraries are designed to avoid mainland customs clearance, so check transit requirements with your airline.

 NHS dental coverage

 NHS dental treatment does not cover implants, veneers, or cosmetic dentistry in any circumstance.
-There is no NHS entitlement for treatment abroad.
+There is no NHS entitlement for dental treatment abroad, so all overseas cosmetic and restorative work is self-funded.

 Private insurance

 Bupa, Denplan, and AXA cover routine UK dental only.
-Some cash plans (Simplyhealth, Medicash) include limited annual dental cashback — check your policy for overseas eligibility.
+Some cash plans (Simplyhealth, Medicash) include limited annual dental cashback, so check your policy for overseas eligibility.
 SmileJet-verified Phu Quoc clinics issue English invoices suitable for applicable claims.

 Practical notes for British patients visiting Phu Quoc